orthecreedence/hustle/README.md

 });
 ```

-Consume provides an interface to watch a particular tube and call a function for
+The Consumer class provides an interface to watch a particular tube and call a
-each item that is [put](#hustlequeueput) into it.
-It currently works by polling every X
+function for each item that is [put](#hustlequeueput) into it.
+It currently
-milliseconds (100 by default).
+works by polling every X milliseconds (100 by default).

 - `consume_fn` is a function, of one argument, which will be called for each
 job entered into the tube.
 The value passed in is a [queue item](#queue-item-format).